 The read depth for each position of the AC was calculated using SAMtools [7] v1.3

 We calculated the median read depth across all positions in the gene.
 We used the median instead of the mean because it is less sensitive to extreme outlier values.
-This median number is what we subsequently regard as the un-normalized copy number.
-In order normalize the coverage of each gene, we divide it by the coverage of the controls.
-In order to estimate the copy number of each ampliconic gene, we divide the median coverage of each gene by the median coverage of the control gene, known to be single copy.
+This median is what we subsequently define as the un-normalized copy number.
+In order normalize the coverage of each gene, we divided it by the coverage of the controls.
+In order to estimate the copy number of each ampliconic gene, we divided the median coverage of each gene by the median coverage of the control gene, known to be single copy in humans.

-We selected DMD as the control gene for the X chromosome and AMELY for the Y chromosome, as they are both single copy.
-We also executed the method with the human ACs built in Lucotte et al. 2018 [4].
+We selected DMD as the control gene for the X chromosome and AMELY for the Y chromosome, as they are both single copy in humans.
+We also performed the method with the human ACs built in Lucotte et al. 2018 [4].
 Copy number estimations should be more accurate when using the species specific (chimpanzee and gorilla) ACs.
 Indeed, if the orthologs are very divergent between humans, chimpanzees and gorillas, using the human AC for our method would lead to a lower number of reads mapping to the chromosome, because of our filtering, and therefore to an under-estimation of copy number.
 However, a comparison of both estimations is interesting because it can expose how different the ampliconic gene-sequences are, between species.
-Also, because it is interesting to see if the human artificial sex-chromosomes are good enough.
+Also, because it is interesting to see if the human artificial sex-chromosomes are good enough for applying this method in closely related species.

 Results